 Saturday, October 16, 10:00am to 2:00pm

 Drop off your E-Waste and Pick up Orange Bags for Roadside Litter Fall Clean-UP

 The E-Waste bin is being moved to 274 Titicus Road, behind Lobdell Store, i.e., the Building Department

 Thanks to the Climate Smart Committee pick up a FREE box of 6 energy efficient LED lightbulbs* and start saving money and energy.
 You may bring your old CFL bulbs and they will dispose of them for you. *North Salem residents only, limited supply, first come, first served; limit of six given and six taken.
 Visit our website for more information.

-This year the North Salem Improvement Society marks its eighty-third year.
+This year, 2021, the North Salem Improvement Society marks its ninetieth year.
 Few people realize the extent of the Society’s involvement in our community since its founding in 1931.
 For a sampling of our accomplishments. please visit the History page.

 The Society strives to keep everyone up-to-date on the latest information on handling waste and recycling materials, energy saving tips, how to “go green” and “live green,” and so much more.
-This information is contained in our newsletters, copies of which are available at the Ruth Keeler Memorial Library.
-This year we published our fourth newsletter in this series.
-Please see the Newsletter link on the left.
-Recycling is so important if for no other reason than the cost of garbage collection!
-Because North Salem is falling behind in recycling, our collection costs have gone up!
-Do you know about the new E-Waste program?
-It's so easy.....please see the information and list of acceptable items at the bottom of our Events page.
+Reducing, Reusing and Recycling is so important if for no other reason than the cost of garbage collection!
+Working with the town we hope to be expanding our E-Waste collection program this year.

 But the Society is only as strong and successful as its membership and that is why we are constantly reaching out to you to join us and volunteer whatever time you may have to broaden our list of projects.
 Please consider completing the enclosed membership form and sending it back with your contribution.